SOCIAL MEDIA MANAGEMENT PRICING FOR BUSINESSES

 How Much Does It Cost to Pay Someone to Manage Social Media?

-Companies and brands manage their social media presence in various ways—hiring freelancers or agencies, employing in-house teams, or leveraging tools and software.
+Companies and brands manage their social media presence in different ways—hiring freelancers or a social media agency, employing in-house teams, or using tools and software.
 Each method comes with its own set of pros and cons.

 1